Chris Hohn: Donations

 As of 2019, Hohn's lifetime giving was listed at $4.5 billion by Forbes.

 In 2019 it was reported by The Daily Telegraph that Hohn had donated £50,000 to environmental activist group Extinction Rebellion, with a further £150,000 donated by the Children's Investment Fund Foundation.
-None of the Charity's money was spent on civil disobedience, it was claimed.
-As of January 2022, Hohn was the single biggest individual donor to Extinction Rebellion.
+None of the charity's money was spent on civil disobedience, it was claimed.
+Hohn is the single largest individual funder of Extinction Rebellion, a group that organises high-profile climate protests around the world, and whose U.S. affiliate has called for "rebellion against the U.S. government for its criminal inaction on the ecological crisis."

 In April 2020, he made a £2.4 million donation to purchase around 100 SAMBA II machines to test for COVID-19.

 In April 2025, in response to the Trump administration's cutoff of USAID funds, Hohn donated to MANA Nutrition, a company in Georgia, to enable continued production of peanut butter paste for malnourished children.

+After a 2025 watchdog report indicated that between 2014 and 2023, Hohn had sent $553 million to U.S. political and environmental advocacy organisations, Hohn's foundation announced that it would stop giving money to U.S.-based groups, citing uncertainty about the U.S. policy environment governing foreign funding.
+Hohn has also been a major donor to the Arabella Advisors network via the New Venture Fund and Windward Fund.

 Personal life

 In October 1995, he married Jamie Cooper, a fellow Harvard graduate student from Chicago, whom he had met at a party during his studies.
 Upon marriage, they took each other's surnames to become Cooper-Hohn, although he was still widely known as Hohn.
 The couple went on to have four children, including triplets.
 In 2013, it was reported that Hohn had begun divorce proceedings with his wife.
 In November 2014, he was set to pay his American-born ex-wife $500 million, in what was thought to be the biggest divorce settlement ever awarded by an English court.
 In December 2014, he was ordered to pay his ex-wife £337 million.
+His second wife is Kylie Hohn (née Richardson), who has a PhD from Harvard University and has taught at Harvard and the University of Cambridge.
+She is the CEO of LightEn.

 Hohn was appointed Knight Commander of the Order of St Michael and St George (KCMG) in the 2014 Birthday Honours for services to philanthropy and international development.

-Hohn practices yoga and does not eat meat.
+Hohn practises yoga and does not eat meat.

-He is married to Kylie Hohn (nee Richardson), who has a PhD from Harvard University and has taught at Harvard and the University of Cambridge.
-She is the CEO of LightEn, an organisation of which they are the co-founders.